mnt-home/swiftchain/README.md

 ## Basic Usage

-Here is a basic example of using swiftchain to create a Blockchain:
+Here is a basic example of creating a Blockchain and mining blocks:

 ```python
 from swiftchain import Blockchain, Node